Dliv3/Venom/README-en.md

-    setdes     [info]                        Add a description to the target node. goto       [id]                          Select id as the target node. listen     [lport]                       Listen on a port on the target node. connect    [rhost] [rport]               Connect to a new node through current node. sshconnect [user@ip:port] [dport]        Connect to a new node through ssh tunnel. shell                                    Start an interactive shell on the target node. upload     [local_file]  [remote_file]   Upload files to the target node.
+    setdes     [info]                        Add a description to the target node. goto       [id]                          Select id as the target node. listen     [lport]                       Listen on a port on the target node. connect    [rhost] [rport]               Connect to a new node through the target node. sshconnect [user@ip:port] [dport]        Connect to a new node through ssh tunnel. shell                                    Start an interactive shell on the target node. upload     [local_file]  [remote_file]   Upload files to the target node.